magic-akari/lrc-maker/README.md

 ```

-This project does not configured a local server, and a plugin for vscode is used in actual development.
+This project does not configure a local server, and a plugin for vscode is used in actual development.

 ---